Favicon: Standardization

 In 2003, the .ico format was registered by a third party with the Internet Assigned Numbers Authority (IANA) under the MIME type image/vnd.microsoft.icon.
 However, when using the .ico format to display as images (that is, not as favicon), Internet Explorer cannot display files served with this standardized MIME type.
 A workaround for Internet Explorer is to associate .ico with the non-standard image/x-icon MIME type in web servers.

 RFC 5988 established an IANA link relation registry, and rel="icon" was registered in 2010 based on the HTML5 specification.
 The popular theoretically identifies two relations, shortcut and icon, but shortcut is not registered and is redundant.
 In 2011 the HTML living standard specified that for historical reasons shortcut is allowed immediately before icon; however, shortcut does not have a meaning in this context.

 Legacy

 Internet Explorer 5–10 supports only the ICO file format.
 Netscape 7 and Internet Explorer versions 5 and 6 display the favicon only when the page is bookmarked, and not simply when the pages are visited as in later browsers.

+SVG favicons

+Today all modern browsers support SVG favicons that stay sharp at any size because they are vector graphics.
+It's most sensible to use them because a single -entry can cover all icon sizes while staying sharp and having a small file size.
+Further SVG favicons can even adjust their colors according to whether the web browser is set to light or dark mode.